twp88/CV/README.md

 - Three examples of big life achievements are;

-  - Living, working and travelling around New Zealand for one and a half years.
+  - Living, working and travelling around New Zealand and Australia for one and a half years.

-  - Becoming Spanish and Catalan speaker.
+  - Becoming a fluent Spanish and Catalan speaker.

   - Surviving Makers Academy.